 - lack of control over school and extracurricular activities

-At our recent IBD Family Information Day in Sheffield, Dr Charlotte Merriman, senior clinical psychologist at Sheffield Children's Hospital, talked about psychological issues that can affect those with IBD.
+Dr Charlotte Merriman, senior clinical psychologist at Sheffield Children's Hospital, talked to CICRA families about psychological issues that can affect those with IBD.
 Dr Merriman said that we all have a set of beliefs to cope with short-term illness, ie: illness + treatment = recovery.
 But chronic illness requires a different set of beliefs and people need different strategies to cope with IBD.
 She said that IBD is a journey and advised young people to imagine that they were going on holiday but when they got off the plane they were somewhere different, somewhere they never wanted to be.
 She said that feeling cross and upset is a natural response and that it takes time to get your head around your diagnosis - whether you're a parent or a young person.

 It is not unusual for people dealing with a chronic condition to find their mental health is impacted.
 Although it can feel isolating, there is a lot of support available and here are some suggestions: